jvanasco/pyramid_sqlassist/README.md

 ## $$COMMIT$$

-if you're using zope & transaction modules :
+if you're using "Zope" & "transaction" modules :

 * you need to call `transaction.commit`
 * IMPORTANT remember that `mark_changed` exists!

-if you're not using "zope" & "transaction" modules :
+if you're not using "Zope" & "transaction" modules :

 * you need to call "dbSession_writer.commit()"